Methodist University: Online programs

+College of Medicine

+The Methodist University College of Medicine is home to the Cape Fear Valley Health School of Medicine, which is currently an applicant school with the Liaison Committee on Medical Education (LCME).

+Conversations between Methodist University and Cape Fear Valley Health System began in the fall of 2022.
+Both institutions recognized the need for expanded physician services in the Sandhills Region of North Carolina and understood the potential impact of a medical school to have a positive effect on health outcomes in the region.

+On February 27, 2023, a formal announcement was made by Methodist University President Stanley T. Wearden and Cape Fear Valley Health CEO Michael Nagowski of a partnership designed to create the medical school.

+On May 28, 2023, Hershey S. Bell, MD, MSMedEd, FAAFP was introduced as the Founding Dean of both Methodist University College of Medicine and the Cape Fear Valley Health School of Medicine.

+The curriculum, currently under development, will emphasize health systems science and social determinants of health.
+It will be based on the principles of social accountability, community engagement, and patient-centeredness.

+Pending receipt of preliminary accreditation by the LCME and approval for substantive changes by SACSCOC, the school (to be physically positioned on the campus of Cape Fear Valley Medical Center in Fayetteville, N.C.) plans to begin recruitment of an inaugural class of 80 students.

 Athletics

 Methodist University teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Monarchs are a member of the USA South Athletic Conference (USA South).
-Men's sports include baseball, basketball, cheer, cross country, football, golf, lacrosse, soccer, tennis and indoor/outdoor track and field.
+Men's sports include baseball, basketball, cheer, cross country, football, golf, lacrosse, soccer, tennis, and indoor/outdoor track and field.
 Women's sports include basketball, cheer, cross country, golf, lacrosse, soccer, softball, tennis, indoor/outdoor track and field, and volleyball.

 Methodist University's teams have won 83 team and individual national championships along with 183 conference championships.
 To date, Methodist University has also produced 375 NCAA Division III All-Americans and 65 Academic All-Americans.

-Golf is one of the most popular sports at Methodist.
-The women's golf team has won 26 national titles, winning every national title from 1986 to 2012 except 1990 and 1997, when they finished as the national runner-up both years.
-They later won again in 2021.
-The men's team also has 13 NCAA Division III national golf championships (1990–1992, 1994–1999, 2010, 2015, 2018, 2022) and were runners-up three times (1984, 1989, 2000).

-The school also holds multiple conference championships in other sports.
-The baseball team is coached by coach Tom Austin, currently sixth overall among all-time NCAA Division III head coaches and fourth among active Division III head coaches in victories.
-Tom Austin has been the coach of Methodist University's baseball team since 1980 and is one of 64 college baseball coaches ever to reach a thousand career wins.
-The Monarch baseball team has reached the NCAA National Tournament 22 times and the Division III College World Series six times, finishing fifth or better each time, including national runners-up in 1995.